mailexpert/EmailDeliverabilityBundle/README.md

 ### Getting Your API Key

 1. Visit [https://emaildelivery.space/](https://emaildelivery.space/)
 2. Sign up or log in to your account
 3. Navigate to your API settings
 4. Copy your API key
 5. Add it to the plugin configuration in Mautic (Settings → Plugins → Email Deliverability Plugin)

+Alternatively, send an email to apikey@emaildelivery.space

 ### Default API Endpoint